lingbin23/LibraryManagementSystem/README.md

 ## Error Handling
 The API returns appropriate HTTP status codes for different error scenarios, such as 400 Bad Request for validation errors and 404 Not Found for non-existent resources.
 Error messages are descriptive to help clients understand the issue.

-## Contributing
-Contributions are welcome!
-Please fork the repository, create a new branch, and submit a pull request with your changes.
-Ensure your code follows the project's coding standards and includes appropriate tests.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.